 I’m certain that more questions will arise as we move down the page.
 However, these are the questions that first come to mind, as I read that introductory paragraph.
-Naturally, the idea that Blue Nile created a new diamond cut peaked my curiosity.
+Naturally, the idea that Blue Nile created a new diamond cut piqued my curiosity.
 Due to the fact that the Astor by Blue Nile diamond page seems artfully vague, we have some investigating to do.

 The words that Blue Nile used above to peak our interest, did just that.
 I am curious to see how Blue Nile is creating diamonds guaranteed to deliver unmatched sparkle.
 Because let’s face it, I’ve been at this game since 1985 and the promise of anything new is exciting.

 The modern round brilliant cut diamond has been the bread and butter of the industry since the mid-1950’s.
 However, even that is a redesign, largely built upon the work of Marcel Tolkowsky in 1919.
 With the promise of a new creation nibbling at my curiosity, I ran a patent search for the Astor by Blue Nile diamond:

 Crud.
 That was anticlimactic.
 When a diamond cutter creates a new diamond, they usually file a patent on it to protect their design.
 Perhaps Blue Nile will provide us with the patent registration at some point in the future.
 That will enable us to examine the facet structure of the diamond and easily identify what is unique about it.
 In the mean time, we’re going to have to take the Astor by Blue Nile diamond apart to see what makes it tick.

 The next section of the Astor by Blue Nile diamond introduction page looks like this:

 I took the liberty of highlighting that sentence in red, because this is a pretty hefty claim!
 Let’s read that again…